Boost your diet to protect aging eyes

 Try following these diet guidelines to improve your chance of healthy vision for a lifetime:

-Supplements such as these vitamin pills containing essential fatty acids and vitamin E can help maintain vision.
+Supplements, such as these containing essential fatty acids and vitamin E, can help maintain vision.

-- Eat whole grains and cereals.
+Eat whole grains and cereals.
 Sugars and refined white flours commonly found in breads and cereal may increase your risk of age-related eye diseases.
-Choose instead 100 percent whole-grain breads and cereals that have lots of fiber, which slows down the digestion and absorption of sugars and starches.
+Instead, choose 100 percent whole-grain breads and cereals that have lots of fiber, which slows down the digestion and absorption of sugars and starches.
 Fiber also keeps you feeling full, which makes it easier to limit the amount of calories you consume.
-Experts suggest that at least half of your daily grains and cereals be 100 percent whole grains.

-- Choose good sources of protein.
-Remember that fat content and cooking methods are what make proteins healthy or unhealthy.
-Also, avoid saturated fats from red meats and dairy products that may increase your risk of macular degeneration.
+Choose good sources of protein.
+Remember that the fat content of meats and the cooking method used to prepare them contribute to making them healthy or unhealthy.
+Also, limit your consumption of saturated fats from red meats and dairy products that may increase your risk of macular degeneration.
 Choose lean meats, fish, nuts, legumes and eggs for your proteins.
 Most meats and seafood also are excellent sources of zinc.
 Eggs are a good source of lutein.